 Shop for a Valentine's Day Gift

 First things first: You'll want to plan for this date night in advance by swinging by one of Milwaukee's many artisanal shops to pick up chocolates or a nice bouquet.
-If your honey has a sweet tooth, Red Elephant Chocolate in the Third Ward will fix you up with exotic chocolate (India- and Africa-inspired, for instance).
+If your honey has a sweet tooth, Red Elephant Chocolate in the Third Ward will fix you up with exotic chocolate.
 Indulgence Chocolatiers is another local favorite that has locations in Walker's Point, Wauwatosa, and Shorewood.
 In the flower department, Welke's, Locker's Florist, Alfa Flower Shop, and Flowers by Jan are all popular picks.

 Eat at a Romantic Restaurant

-Alternatively, if you can score a table at La Merenda—an Italian haunt in Walker's Point that's also one of the most popular places in town—you'll be treated to a beautifully presented small plates served in a comfortable, warm atmosphere.
-Bartolotta's Lake Park Bistro is another great option—it looks like a French farmhouse that's set in historic Lake Park Pavilion.
+Alternatively, if you can score a table at La Merenda—an Italian haunt in Walker's Point that's also one of the most popular places in town—you'll be treated to beautifully presented small plates served in a comfortable, warm atmosphere.
+Another great option is Bartolotta's Lake Park Bistro, which looks like a French farmhouse that's set in historic Lake Park Pavilion.